Exponential sums over finite fields and the large sieve

 Often, only the geometric monodromy group is determined, while Theorem \ref{thm:monodromyLP} and Definition \ref{def:coherentFamily} require knowledge of the arithmetic monodromy.
 By twisting a sheaf $\Fc_\lambda$ by a constant or a Tate twist, it is often possible to get a sheaf $\Fc'_\lambda$ with

 so that $G_\geom(\Fc'_\lambda)=G_\arith(\Fc'_\lambda)=G_\geom(\Fc_\lambda)$.
 Examples will be given in the next sections.

-\begin{remark} In \cite{KowLS06}, \cite{KowWeilNumbers06} and \cite{KowLargeSieve08}, the results of Larsen-Pink are applied to deduce the geometric monodromy group over $\F_\ell$ from the geometric group over $\overline\Q_\ell$ .
+\begin{remark} In \cite{KowLS06,KowWeilNumbers06,KowLargeSieve08}, the results of Larsen--Pink are applied to deduce the geometric monodromy group over $\F_\ell$ from the geometric group over $\overline\Q_\ell$ .
 However, this is incorrect since the geometric group does not contain a dense subset of the Frobenius.
 Moreover, note that the arithmetic monodromy group is not contained in $\Sp_{2g}(\overline\Q_\ell)$ (but in $\GSp_{2g}(\overline\Q_\ell)$).

 For the unnormalized family of first cohomology groups of hyperelliptic curves, this is not an issue because the results of J.-K. Yu and C. Hall also apply to give the geometric monodromy groups.
 Alternatively, one may normalize by a Tate twist as in Proposition \ref{prop:pointCounting} and apply Theorem \ref{thm:monodromyLP} to the normalized sheaf (see above).